CartoDB/workflows-components/docs/components/native.voronoi.md

  This component computes a Voronoi tesellation based in a input table with points.

- It creates a new table with a 'geo' column containing the triangulation geographies (lines or polygons).
+ It creates a new table with a 'geom' column containing the triangulation geographies (lines or polygons).

- In the case of generating polygons, the properties of the input points are also included in the output table.

 ## Inputs
 * `Source table [Table]`: